 “During his study and work in my group, Zipeng showed a great passion for research.
 He is extremely self-motivated, persistent in his efforts and meticulous in his thinking.
 Moreover, I am very impressed by his high efficiency on multiple tasks.
 He is a group leader and always takes the responsibility to meet junior students individually and work closely with them,” says Chi Zhou, an associate professor of industrial and systems engineering and Guo’s advisor.

 During his three years of graduate studyr, Guo has already published 12 journal papers in manufacturing related flagship journals, including seven as first author.
 In 2021, he received the ISE Graduate Student Researcher of the Year Award.

-Nika Rajabian is a PhD student in chemical engineering from Tehran, Iran..
-Her work has been carried in conjuction with the Center for Cell, Gene and Tissue Engineering, where her main project focuses on bioengineering of skeletal muscle that accurately models muscle aging and regeneration.
+Nika Rajabian is a PhD student in chemical engineering from Tehran, Iran.
+Her work has been carried in conjunction with the Center for Cell, Gene and Tissue Engineering, where her main project focuses on bioengineering of skeletal muscle that accurately models muscle aging and regeneration.

 “Nika’s record of 12 publications is especially impressive given that the work done in my lab spans multiple scales, from molecular to cellular, tissue and animal models, where experiments last for days to weeks and even months, rather than hours,” says Stelios Andreadis, SUNY Distinguished Professor and Rajabian’s advisor.
 “In addition, as a member of various projects, Nika has clearly demonstrated her ability to be a great team player who not only works well with others but makes them better.”